Nintendo Power: Podcast

-On December 20, 2017, Nintendo of America announced the official return of Nintendo Power in the form of a podcast, hosted by former Editor-in-Chief of the original magazine, Chris Slate.
+On December 20, 2017, Nintendo of America announced the official return of Nintendo Power as a podcast, hosted by former Editor-in-Chief of the original magazine, Chris Slate.
 In the first episode, Slate states that the podcast was a "passion project" for Nintendo and that he wanted Nintendo Power to return.
 He also acknowledged that the format of that episode was experimental and that the frequency of the series' episodes hasn't been determined.
 Later in the episode, Slate interviews the developers of The Legend of Zelda: Breath of the Wild and discusses the Nintendo Switch.

+On May 12, 2023, an episode based on The Legend of Zelda: Tears of the Kingdom was released.
+In it, Chris Slate announced that the episode is the final planned one for the podcast.
+He followed up by stating that there may still be more special episodes later.